hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 * **Location** can be used for geo-referencing of outputs (not to set in this tutorial).
 * **Time**:
-    + `TIME STEP`: `1.0` defines the time step as a multiple of graphic / listing printout period.*Use small enough and sufficient time steps to achieve/increase computational stability and increase for computational efficiency.*
+    + `TIME STEP`: `1.0` defines the time step as a multiple of graphic/listing printout periods.<br>*Use small enough and sufficient time steps to achieve/increase computational stability and increase to yield computational efficiency.*
-    + `NUMBER OF TIME STEPS` : `5000` defines the overall simulation length. <br>*Limit the number of time steps to a minimum (e.g., until equilibrium conditions are reached in a steady simulation).*
+    + `NUMBER OF TIME STEPS`: `5000` defines the overall simulation length. <br>*Limit the number of time steps to a minimum (e.g., until equilibrium conditions are reached in a steady simulation).*
     + `GRAPHIC PRINTOUT PERIOD` : `100` time step at which graphic variables are written (in this example `5000` / (`100` · `1.0`) = 50 graphic printouts will be produced, i.e., every `100` · `1.0` = 100 seconds)
-    + `LISTING PRINTOUT PERIOD` : `100` time step multiplier at which listing variables are printed (in this example, listings are printed every `100` · `1` = 100 seconds)
+    + `LISTING PRINTOUT PERIOD`: `100` time step multiplier at which listing variables are printed (in this example, listings are printed every `100` · `1` = 100 seconds)

 Modify the time parameters to examine the effect in the simulation later.